rosalinekarr/storacha-interview/README.md

 ## Background

-Nightingale Open Science is a non-profit spun out of the University of Chicago focusing on supporting machine learning researchers working in the medical space with the goal of advancing medical technology and improving outcomes for patients.
+Nightingale Open Science is a non-profit spun out of the University of Chicago focusing on supporting machine learning researchers working in the medical space with the goal of advancing medical science and improving real-world outcomes for patients.
 To this end, Nightingale has already secured grants in the form of both direct funding and credits for free resource usage on Azure and AWS.
 Additionally, Nightingale has exclusive access to large collections of volunteer medical records including MRI scans, X-rays, EEGs, EKGs and medical studies collected by the University of Chicago's medical school.
 These records were approved for ML research use by patients, but they still come with a high degree of sensitivity due to HIPAA restrictions and PII inherit in the records, so their use needs to be strictly controlled and monitored.